 Many families face change during their homeschooling years.
 Some of the changes may cause more stress than others.
 And everyone – parents, children, and extended family – will react differently.
 We had a change in our family when my mother moved in with us in May of 2019.
 As we move forward, there will be more changes as we hope to make changes to our house so as to fit all six of us better.
-How can one handle changes while still homeschooling?
+How can one handle homeschooling while your home changes?
 I have found flexibility to be the key.

 Have a Plan B